Home

 DEBUT OF THE FIRST FULLY RECLINING DENTAL CHAIR

 The standard dental chair we've come to know today didn't begin mass production until 1958, when John Naughton redesigned the chair with the key break in the seat.
-This new design element allowed for a durable, yet flexible chair that was more comfortable for the patient yet didn’t the dentist’s access.
+This new design element allowed for a durable, yet flexible chair that was more comfortable for the patient yet didn’t obstruct the dentist’s access.

 1960s